Do you charge for an initial visit?

-Yes, you will always be able to find Dr. Toro or Dr. Fertman for after hours emergencies.
+Yes, you will always be able to find Dr. Toro for after hours emergencies.
 Our contact information for an emergency is posted on the website.
 Feel free to visit our emergency care page for more information.

 Can we make payments?

 Yes.
-Whether or not you have insurance or a dental plan, we will structure a convenient and affordable payment plan that will allow you to pay for orthodontic services over a period of time that usually coincides with your treatment plan.
+Whether or not you have insurance or a dental plan, we will structure a convenient and affordable payment plan that will allow you to pay for orthodontic services over a period of time, at no interest.
 Learn more here.